-For me, it is a mind-tick that shortens my eating window to 6 hours and gives me less room to overeat.
+For me, it is a mind-trick that shortens my eating window to 6 hours and gives me less room to overeat.

 There may be other benefits to eating on a schedule.
 Studies have pointed to the benefits of fasting on the brain and the cardiovascular system.

 Fasting has also proven to help boost growth hormone.
-Growth hormone can boost muscle growth, and ultimately, boost your metabolism.
+Growth hormone can stimulate muscle growth, and ultimately, boost your metabolism.

 While IF isn’t a cure-all, it works for me and is my secret weight-loss weapon.

 Several studies have linked dairy to weight loss, not weight gain.

 That said, I’ve noticed that as I cut calories and carbs, I sometimes begin to increase my dairy intake.